What you Need to Know if You've

 After you have been arraigned yiur case will be scheduled for a pretrial hearing.
 Remember it is a pretrial hearing and not a trial.
 A pretrial hearing is a chance for your lawyer and the prosecutor to talk about the case, exchange any discovery or evidence and talk about a plea.
 If a decision cannot be reached on the pretrial date the case may be scheduled for another pretrial hearing or a trial.

-The Best Massachusetts Criminal Defense
+The Best Massachusetts Criminal Attorney

 Patrick Donovan is dedicated to providing the best criminal defense in Massachusetts.
 Attorney Donovan is an experienced Massachusetts criminal defense attorney can fight against felony or misdemeanot criminal charges.
 Even if this is someone’s first offense, the criminal and financial penalties can be huge.
 Any criminal charge charge has the potential to impose severe consequences.
 Attorney Donovan can fight for you every step of the way.